 Pro Tip: At Condado Beach on a Sunday, get your umbrella and chairs before noon.
 By 12:30 PM the prime spots in front of The Tryst are claimed and the rental queue gets long.

-Puerto Rico extends far beyond San Juan’s limits.
-The island of Vieques features the brightest bioluminescent bay in the world alongside LGBTQ+-owned accommodations.
-El Yunque National Forest offers trails through the only tropical rainforest in the US national park system.
-On the west coast, Cabo Rojo hosts one of the Caribbean’s most celebrated Pride events in the Boquerón sector.
+Puerto Rico extends far beyond San Juan’s limits, and leaving the capital — even once — changes your understanding of what the island actually is.
+Vieques features one of the brightest bioluminescent bays in the world alongside LGBTQ+-owned accommodations.
+El Yunque is the only tropical rainforest in the US national park system.
+Cabo Rojo on the west coast hosts one of the Caribbean’s most celebrated Pride events.

 Vieques — bioluminescent bays and LGBTQ+-owned stays